 And it can be expensive.
-And I fail a lot.
-And then maybe one year, I do everything right somehow—but the slugs or the moths sneak in and wave their tiny middle fingers at me as they chow down on all my hard work.
+And we might fail a lot.
+Maybe one year, we do everything right somehow—but the slugs or the moths sneak in and wave their tiny middle fingers at us as they chow down on all our hard work.

-Nevertheless, whether I’ve been left with slug-eaten, brown, barely-there plants at the end of a season, or baskets of fresh, organic goodies—at the end of it, I’m pleased.
-It’s a good kind of tired.
+Nevertheless, whether we’ve been left with slug-eaten, brown, barely-there plants at the end of a season, or baskets of fresh, organic goodies—at the end of it, it’s worth it—we’ve learned a lot and it’s a good kind of tired.

-Yeah, it’s hard work.
-But so is therapy.
-And gardening is my therapy.
-Seeing the seedlings come up.
-Naming my best tomato plants.
-Just taking space to breathe, to be, to settle the day’s happenings in my head and heart as I tend to my plant babies through the warm months.
+You see, gardening can be a kind of therapy.
+Just taking space to breathe, to be, to settle the day’s happenings in our heads and hearts as we tend to our plant babies through the warm months.

-I recently asked Elephant Journal readers for their best gardening advice—to hopefully make a newbie’s first year more successful.
+I recently asked Elephant Journal readers for their best gardening advice.
 The clearest advice was that we need to allow ourselves some grace.
 Some failure.
 Some patience.
 We need to learn to slow down.
 We need to let ourselves learn.

 But while failure is one of our greatest teachers, the next greatest is a wise, seasoned gardening witch (#goals) who has learned all those lessons and is willing to pass down all the little tips and tricks to help the newbies out.

 Here’s one tip I am happy to pass on and that has served me well: it’s okay to let things die.
 If a plant is not making you happy, pull it out, and try again.
 (And this goes for your indoor plants, too.)

 Read, learn, and then go out and grow:

 “Keep your mint plants contained.
 You will not win if it’s let free to expand hahaha!” ~ Sarah

 On the other hand…